-COM131041 - Returns / notices: returns work lists: e-filed returns list (EFRL) (Action Guide)
+COM131041 - Returns/notices: returns work lists: e-filed returns list (EFRL) (Action Guide)

-To deal with cases on the E-Filed Returns List, the Administrative Officer (AO) controlling the list should consider steps 1 - 56 below.
+To deal with cases on the E-Filed Returns List (EFRL), the Administrative Officer (AO) controlling the list should consider steps 1 - 56 below.
 If a case needs further action, refer it to the CT Co-ordinator to consider steps 57 - 58 or the HO Technical Caseworker to consider steps 59 - 65.

 Administrative Officer Guide